Xanzara/xanzara.com/docs/quicksheet.md

 When using [Brutal Slash](http://www.wowdb.com/spells/202028-brutal-slash) single-target, you do want to weave it into Tiger's Fury windows.
 Is it worth to BT them?
 Yeah, but not at the expense of non-shreds.
 If you have Ailuros for example you definitely want to pool them so that you can burn them and BrS inside your TF window.
 If you have to use a BrS charge outside of TF (which shouldn't happen on Single-Target), feel free to BT it however.
 Additionally, despite the damage increase from Moment of Clarity - you do not want to spend Clearcasting procs with BrS on single-target either as you waste a lot of energy regen.

-Lunar Inspiration is still fine for cleave (it's also slightly closer on ST, but is still noticably behind) if you are not using Wildshaper's Clutch but is not a big dps gain over blood scent so do not feel any preasure to use it if you don't like it.
+Lunar Inspiration is still fine for cleave (it's also slightly closer on ST, but is still noticably behind) if you are not using Wildshaper's Clutch but is not a big dps gain over blood scent so do not feel any pressure to use it if you don't like it.

 [Predator](http://www.wowdb.com/spells/202021-predator) is still good if you get reliable procs, nothing has changed here.